Ernest-Ap/DataProSurvey/README.md

 <li>Survey of takers by country.
 <li>Favourite programming languages their like to use or have used.
+<li>Number of survey takers and average age of survey taker.
 <li>Happiness rate with work/life balance.
 <li>Average salary by job title.
 <li>Difficulty to break into Data.